Fix: “A device which does not exist was specified” on Windows

 Editing Disk Permissions

-6. After giving full control, try accessing the drive to check if the error is fixed.
+6. After setting full control, try accessing the drive to verify whether the error has been resolved.

 2. Change the Drive Letter

-1. Press the Windows key and type Disk Management
+1. Press the Windows key, then type Disk Management and select it.

 Opening Disk Management Utility